-Ms Margaret Chak Lee Hung, age 48, is the Group Financial Controller and Joint Company Secretary.
+Ms Margaret Chak Lee Hung, age 49, is the Group Financial Controller and Joint Company Secretary.
 She is responsible for all aspects of financial management, accounting and company secretarial functions of the Group.
 She joined the Group in 2005 and has more than 20 years of experience in financial management and accounting.
-She is also a non-independent and non-executive director of Fiamma Holdings Berhad, an associated company of Casa Holdings Limited listed on the Mainboard of the Bursa Malaysia Securities Berhad.
-Ms Chak holds a Bachelor of Economics (major in Accountancy) degree from Macquarie University, Sydney and is a member of the Institute of Singapore Chartered Accountants.
+She holds a Bachelor of Economics (major in Accountancy) degree from Macquarie University, Sydney and is a member of the Institute of Singapore Chartered Accountants.